-Fig. 16.2 (a) This sagittal T2-weighted MRI shows a classical Chiari I malformation without syringomyelia in a 15-year-old boy with occipital headaches. (b) After decompression of the foramen magnum with resection of both tonsils in another institution, the postoperative scan demonstrates a large pseudomeningocele.
+Fig. 44.2 (a) This sagittal T2-weighted magnetic resonance image (MRI) shows a classical Chiari I malformation without syringomyelia in a 15-year-old boy with occipital headaches. (b) After decompression of the foramen magnum with resection of both tonsils in another institution, the postoperative scan demonstrates a large pseudomeningocele.
 There appears to be a membrane obstructing the foramen of Magendie. (c, d) The cine MRI shows no flow signals in the area of the foramen magnum.
 The patient no longer complained about occipital headaches but reported quite severe local discomfort.
 At reoperation 2 years later, a large defect in the suture line for the duraplasty was evident.
 After removal of the duraplasty, profound scarring at both tonsillar stumps was detected.
-Both posterior inferior cerebellar arteries were embedded in this scar tissue which also obstructed the foramen of Magendie.
-The foramen was not opened to avoid any vascular injuries and a new duraplasty inserted. (e) The postoperative scan shows a free CSF passage across the foramen magnum with normal soft tissue healing.
-The patient made a full recovery magnum with one exception: craniocervical instability still had to be ruled out.
+Both posterior inferior cerebellar arteries were embedded in this scar tissue, which also obstructed the foramen of Magendie.
+The foramen was not opened to avoid any vascular injuries, and a new duraplasty was inserted. (e) The postoperative scan shows a free cerebrospinal fluid (CSF) passage across the foramen magnum with normal soft tissue healing.
+The patient made a full recovery